Stones Throw Landfill

 Validation and Verification

-The Stones Throw Landfill methane abatement project meets CAR Landfill Project Protocol 3.0, and the 2010 vintage CRTs were verified by independent third parties in the first quarter of 2011.
+The Stones Throw Landfill methane abatement project meets CAR Landfill Project Protocol 3.0.
+Third-party verifications are completed annually.

 The landfill is not required to control methane emissions and it is installing the collection system solely on a voluntary basis.
 The project includes a collection system and flare only, and it currently does not incorporate electric generation.
 The only revenues to offset the capital and operating costs of the collection system are those received from the sale of carbon.